NEFF Recipe: Duck Breast With Laurel Apples And Mashed Celeriac

 Peel the celeriac root, dice, and spread the pieces on a baking tray.
 Sprinkle with lemon juice.
 Steam at 100°C for around 20 minutes until the celery dice are soft.

 Blend the celeriac with cream and a bit of hot water until the mash is soft.
-Season with herbal salt, lemon zest and nutmeg.
-Place the vacuum-sealed Sous-vide bag with the duck breasts into the oven.
-Steam for 35 minutes at 58°C Sous-vide setting.
+Season with herbal salt, lemon zest, and nutmeg.
+Place the vacuum-sealed Sous-vide bag with the duck breasts into the NEFF oven.

 Remove the duck breasts from the Sous-vide bags and gently dry the meat.
 Heat a non-stick saucepan and sear the duck breasts on both sides until the skin is crispy.

 Season with salt and wait a bit, then cut the meat in strips and serve with caramelized apples and mashed celeriac.

 Idea: Drip lemon juice on the celery and place the pieces together with the cream in a large Sous-vide bag.
 Vacuum-seal at level 2 and steam for 1 hour at 90°C Sous-vide setting.
 Blend with a bit of hot water until the mash is soft.
 Season with herbal salt, lemon zest, and nutmeg.